theablefew/stretchy/docs/guides/scopes.md

 ### Shared Scopes

-Stretchy has built-in shared scopes available to all Stretchy::Record models.
+Stretchy has built-in shared scopes available to all StretchyModel models.

 #### Between Scope
 The `between` scope is used to filter documents based on a range of values in a specific field.
 By default, this field is created_at, but you can specify a different field if needed.